jeffmerrick/typeframe/website/docs/px-88/software-setup/power-management-hat.md

 sudo raspi-config nonint do_serial 1
 ```

-You can also find this in nthe `raspi-config` interface under **"Interface Options" → "Serial Port"**.
+You can also find this in the `raspi-config` interface under **"Interface Options" → "Serial Port"**.

 ## Compile and Flash the Button Firmware